v-makoud/Azure-Industry-docs/azure-industry-docs/manufacturing/predictive-maintenance-solution.md

 ms.date: 05/03/2018
 ms.topic: article
 ms.prod: industry
-description: Solution description of how to develop Predictive Maintenance (PdM) for Manufacturing customers on Azure.
+description: Solution description of how to develop Predictive Maintenance (predictive maintenance) for Manufacturing customers on Azure.
 ---
 # Predictive Maintenance in Manufacturing Solution Guide

 ## Introduction

+Predictive maintenance (PdM) uses a combination of sensors, artificial intelligence, and data science to optimize equipment maintenance.
+Anticipating equipment maintenance needs to minimize maintenance costs and maximize uptime provides significant value to manufacturers.
+Data lies at the heart of the solution.
+The data needs to have adequate failure indicators, as well as other aspects that describe the context.
+It can come from multiple sources, such as sensors, machine logs, and manufacturing application logs.
-This article presents approaches for building a PdM solution.
-The intent is not to provide another solution architecture, but rather to present different perspectives and reference existing materials to get you started.
+This article presents options for building a predictive maintenance solution.
+It presents different perspectives and reference existing materials to get you started.
+The requirements for a predictive maintenance solution vary by equipment, environment, process, and organization; we are attempting to give alternative approaches and technologies for guiding you in the journey of coming up with a solution for your needs.

-Let’s start with the high-level components of a PdM solution.
+Let’s start with the high-level components of a predictive maintenance solution.

 ![High Level Solution](./assets/pdm-assets/highlevelsolution.png)